 Previewing your map service with different image formats

 When a map service is hosted on your site, the service is streamed to client applications as a series of images.
 These images can be delivered in a number of formats, such as BMP, PNG, and JPEG.
-The image format is important since it can affect the quality of the map service, the amount of network traffic required for map delivery, and whether the map service can be made transparent.
+The image format is important, since it can affect the quality of the map service, the amount of network traffic required for map delivery, and whether the map service can be made transparent.

-By experimenting with different image formats and testing the outcome in the Preview ArcGIS Server window, you can obtain a better understanding of how your map service will look, perform, and function when client applications request your map service in different image formats.
+By experimenting with different image formats and testing the outcome in the Preview ArcGIS for Server window, you can obtain a better understanding of how your map service will look, perform, and function when client applications request your map service in different image formats.